United Kingdom cost-of-living crisis: Global factors

 According to Bank of England governor Andrew Bailey, about 80% of the causes driving the cost-of-living crisis are global.
-These include the various forms of instability the world has experienced in the early 2020s such as the COVID-19 pandemic, a chip shortage, an energy crisis, a supply chain crisis, and Russia's invasion of Ukraine.
+These include the various forms of instability the world has experienced in the early 2020s such as the COVID-19 pandemic, a chip shortage, an energy crisis, a supply chain crisis, Russia's invasion of Ukraine, and the 2026 Iran War.
 In 2021, the UK's inflation was less than that of the US, but high US inflation was not generally experienced as a cost-of-living crisis due to the stimulus cheques that had been distributed to American households.

 Local factors

 Britain suffered from wage stagnation after 2008, which has been attributed to the austerity programme.
 There has been no other comparable period of economic stagnation in Britain since records began during the Napoleonic Wars.
 Pay stagnation was particularly felt among younger demographics in the 2010s, but was not considered a major political issue until later in the decade.
-The middle class was sheltered from the effects of this at the time due to near-zero interest rates, and it did not affect pensioners- the core base of the Conservative party- as this group was already retired.
-This contributed to a lack of urgency over the various Conservative led governments of the era.
-The government of Theresa May did attempt to address this in the late 2010s with her targetting of those who could "just about manage" (JAMs), and stagnation was likely the impetus behind Boris Johnson's "levelling up" agenda.
+The middle class was sheltered from the effects of this at the time due to near-zero interest rates, and it did not affect pensioners – the core base of the Conservative party – as this group was already retired.
+This contributed to a lack of urgency during the Conservative-led governments of the era.
+The government of Theresa May did attempt to address this in the late 2010s with her targeting of those who could "just about manage"; stagnation was likely the impetus behind Boris Johnson's "levelling up" agenda.

 Other local effects include labour shortages related to foreign workers leaving due to Brexit, and additional taxes on households.
 Factors that have worsened the crisis since 1 April 2022 include Ofgem increasing the household energy price cap by 54%, an increase in National Insurance and a rise in Council Tax.
 Researchers in the Centre for Economic Performance at the London School of Economics investigated trade flows and consumer prices of food products in the UK and found Brexit increased food prices due to increased red tape when food is imported from Europe.
 This affected poorer households disproportionately.
-Unemployed people in the UK receive lower fiscal support than the average for OECD countries, and UK salaries have not risen substantially since the 2008 financial crisis.
+Unemployed people in the UK receive lower fiscal support than the average for OECD countries; UK salaries have not risen substantially since the 2008 financial crisis.